stpaulchuck/Extended-OGER_for_Python_3/README.md

 ## License

-Extended-OGER is licensed under GNU LESSER GENERAL PUBLIC LICENSE Version 3 like the original Oger.
+Extended-OGER 1.3 is licensed under GNU GENERAL PUBLIC LICENSE Version 3.

 ## Contribution

 To report an issue use the GitHub issue tracker.
 Please provide as much information as you can.

 Contributions are always welcome.
 Open an issue to contact me.
 The preferred method of contribution is through a github pull request.
-Please note that there is a [code of conduct](https://github.com/tilemmpon/Extended-OGER/blob/master/code-of-conduct.md).